History of Gloria Estefan in Timeline

 On April 19, 2013, Gloria Estefan spoke at TEDx Via della Conciliazione on the theme "Religious freedom today".

-April 2014: Induction into Iron Arrow Honor Society
+April 2014: Tapped into the Iron Arrow Honor Society

 In April 2014, Gloria Estefan was tapped into the Iron Arrow Honor Society, the University of Miami's highest honor society.